jkeohan/rctr-8-2-21/w04d07/intro-to-the-component.lfiecycle.md

 #### ClearInterval Once More

-Even with this implementation were still faced with the same problem that multiple clicks to `Start Timer` will cause the timer count much faster.
+Even with this implementation were still faced with the same problem that multiple clicks to `Start Timer` will cause the timer to count much faster.

 In order to resolve this we need to add one more `clearInterval` to `startTimer` to clear out any timer that was initiated before the next interval value.